strazdinsg/cicd-experiments/README.md

 1. [00 Hello, GitHub Actions](/.github/workflows/00-hello-github-actions.yml) - a proof of concept.
 2. [01 No README](.github/workflows/01-no-readme.yml) - don't run the workflow when only README file
    changes.
+3. [02 Manually triggered]() - a workflow that is triggered on every commit in the main branch, but can also be triggered manually.

 ## Lessons learned